What parents need to know

 Parents Need to Know

-Parents need to know that the movie includes some rambunctious action, drawn from both Western and science-fiction conventions.
+Parents need to know that the movie based on the cult TV series Firefly includes some rambunctious action, drawn from both Western and science-fiction conventions.
 They fight with their fists, guns, and other implements; they also engage in chase scenes on speedy hovering vehicles.
 Space battles -- between space ships -- result in some raucous explosion and shoot-out scenes.
 Some aggressive, martial-artsy fighting.
 Characters drink and smoke in a bar.
 One couple kisses and looks to be headed to off-screen sex; one character has designed a robot to service him (the implication is that she's a sexual companion).
 A woman crewmember sees her husband killed, suddenly and brutally.

 What's the story?